Ethics and Governance Committee

 The Ethics and Governance Committee is primarily responsible for establishing the rules of ethics and professional conduct applicable within the Company and ensuring that they are communicated to the intended persons.
 The committee must be informed of any breach of those rules and take the appropriate action under the circumstances.

-In performing its annual review of the rules of ethics and professional conduct, the committee made some changes aimed at including new provisions regarding sound commercial practices for Humania Assurance and the use of social media by the Company and its personnel.
+In performing its annual review of the rules of ethics and professional conduct, the committee made certain changes aimed at introducing new provisions regarding sound commercial practices for Humania Assurance and a clear reference to the company’s values.

 Governance and Compliance Activity Report

-In addition, as per their mandate, the committee members advised the Chairman of the Board of Directors on issues related to the appointment of new directors and the competency profiles to be emphasized on the Board of Directors.
-The committee also ensured adherence to the policy and compliance with regard to ethical standards and the competence of Board members and officers of Group Humania Assurance’s companies.
+As per their mandate, the committee members conferred with the Chair of the Board of Directors on issues related to the appointment of new directors and the competency profiles to be emphasized on the Board of Directors.
+The committee also ensured adherence to the policy governing integrity and competency criteria of Board members and officers of Humania Assurance Inc. companies.

 In conclusion, as requested by the Board, the committee considered an update of the Company’s mission, vision and values.